makeplus/makeplus/ReadMe.md

 include $(shell make+)
 ```

-Now you have a new world of extensions available to use.
+Now you have a new world of Makefile capability available to use.

 # MakePlus Usage